-FCFF returns to Archuleta County for another extravagant weekend of great music over three days with the 2021 lineup bringing over a dozen bands to the stage.
-This event will occur rain or shine, so come prepared for great folks music no matter the weather!
-The 25th annual festival will be held from Friday through Sunday, September 3rd to 5th, 2021 at Reservoir Hill.
+FCFF returns to Archuleta County for another extravagant weekend of great music over three days with the 2022 lineup bringing over a dozen bands to the stage.
+This event will occur rain or shine, so come prepared for great folk music no matter the weather!
+The 25th annual festival will be held from Friday through Sunday, September 2nd to 4th, 2022 at Reservoir Hill.

 Food vendors will be on-site, with many of them serving breakfast and staying open into the night.
 Children 12 and under are admitted free when accompanied by an adult.
 Pets and alcohol are not permitted on the festival grounds, however, you are welcome to bring lawn chairs to the event.

 Camping is available by reservation only and campsites are chosen on a first-come, first-serve basis.
 Vehicle pass holders are welcome to by anytime after 11 am on Thursday the day before the festival.

 The 2022 lineup is better than ever, and you couldn’t pick a more beautiful setting than stunning Pagoda Springs for an outdoor music festival.
 Enjoy sitting beneath the pines, soaking in the mountain scenery, and listening to amazing music all day long and late into the night.
 The folk festival hosts not only locally recognized talent but also some major national names in folk music and bluegrass.